RL with KL penalties is better viewed as Bayesian inference: Is RL a good framework for fine-tuning language models?

 There is a family of other divergence minimisation approaches to fine-tuning LMs which are not equivalent to RL.
-Take Generative Distributional Control (GDC) \citep{khalifa_2021}, an approach to fine-tuning LMs that obtains results comparable with KL-regularised RL but minimises a slightly different divergence:
+Take Generative Distributional Control (GDC) \citep{khalifa_2021,pmlr-v162-korbak22a}, an approach to fine-tuning LMs that obtains results comparable with KL-regularised RL but minimises a slightly different divergence (forward as opposed to reverse KL).
+However, $J_\text{GDC}(\theta)$ is no longer equivalent to RL \citep{korbak2022on} because the expectation in forward KL divergence is with respect to a $\pi^*_\text{KL-RL}$, not $\pi_\theta$.
+Similarly, standard supervised training objective can be seen as minimising $D_\text{KL}(\pi^*_\text{MLE}, \pi_\theta)$, a divergence from the empirical distribution $\pi^*_\text{MLE}$ provided by the training set.